 Indian Food for Kids: A Flavourful Adventure the Whole Family Will Love

-When you’re introducing kids to new cuisines, Indian food is a brilliant place to start.
-It’s colorful, hands-on, and naturally family-style.
-Think soft naan to dip, mild dals to spoon over rice, and grilled paneer that tastes like a toasty mozzarella cousin.
+When you’re introducing children to new cuisines, Indian food is actually one of the best places to start.
+It’s colourful, shareable and full of comforting textures.
+There’s soft naan to dip, creamy lentils to spoon over rice, and grilled paneer that tastes a bit like a toasted, slightly firmer mozzarella.

-Why Indian Food Works So Well for Kids
+Why Indian Food Often Works Well for Kids

 Butter Chicken